ryan-leung/PHYS4650_Python_Tutorial/installing-on-linux.md

 ## Anaconda ``PATH`` variable
 The Anaconda will **NOT** append the ``PATH`` variable during Linux installation.
 To qurantee your installation is successful, you need to check your rcfile for Bash, i.e. the ``.bashrc`` stored under the Home directory of Linux.
 To read the ``.bashrc``:
 1. Type ``cat ~/.bashrc`` in your terminal.
-2. If you have the following lines at the end, it means the installation is ok.
+2. If you have the following lines at the end, it means the installation is OK.
 ```
 # added by Anaconda2 installer
 export PATH="/home/XXXXX/anacondaX/bin:$PATH"